aheber/ObjectAgnosticLightingComponent/README.md

 ### Add Apex methods to the Lighting Component to customize the component per-object type with additional output fields

-We've setup the system to allow us to manage this, now we again have to teach our component to handle this output.
+We've setup the org to store the configuration, now we again have to teach our component about the newly available configuration data.

 We don't have to make any changes to the actual component as we're going to inject this into the current Additional Fields data output.